mrkkrp/dot-emacs/README.md

 For peculiar use case of Emacs abbreviations see [mk-abbrev](https://github.com/mrkkrp/mk-abbrev).
 It now has its own repository.
-It's possible that this will be implemented in more flashy way some day.
+It's possible that this will be implemented in more a flashy way some day.

 ## GNUS